6.0 Magic

 5th6+5 pts.

-If your spellcasting check is successful the spell is manifested and takes effect.
-Any targets subject to the effect of the spell may choose to attempt a save to avoid the effects of the spell.
+To make a spellcasting check roll one d6 for each spell tier as a stacked roll.
+If the spellcasting check is successful the spell is manifested and takes effect against its target(s).
+Some spells allow a target to save against the spell effects to avoid the effects.
 The difficulty class of the save is the same as the spellcasting DC.
-The type of check is determined by the traits associated with that school of magic.
-In general spells are one of these types:
+The type of save is determined by the traits associated with that school of magic.
+Some common spell traits are listed here.

 [ATTACK]

-An attack spell is treated like a melee attack.
-The target does not get an inherent save to avoid the spell, but may attempt a dodge.
+An attack spell is treated like a weapon attack.
+It can be used against any target within the maximum range that the caster can manifest magic.
+If the target is within 1″, the attack is treated like a melee attack.
+Attacks against targets at distances greater than 1″ are treated as a projectile.
+The target does not get a save to avoid the spell, but may attempt a dodge.

 [SPHERE]

 A sphere spell is conjured by the caster and sent to a point where it explodes outwards in a sphere.
-All valid targets within the area must make saves against its effects.
-If the spell does health damage the save will be a Fortitude check, while if the spell does Sanity damage the save will be a Will check.
-Sphere spells will have the radius of the sphere in inches listed in the tag like this: [SPHERE 3].
+All targets within the area may make saves against its effects.
+Targets may benefit from cover from the spell’s effects if there are obstacles between the point of origin and the target.
+Sphere spells will have the radius of the sphere in inches listed in the tag like this: [SPHERE 2].

 [TARGET]